 We follow the frameworks of two main papers, Razgour et al. 2018 and Razgour et al. 2019, via a series of scripts and functions that have been generalised with flexible code to accomodate any species input data from any geographic region.
 The toolbox estimates four main metrics for each population/sampling locality:

-- EXPOSURE - the magnitude of predicted change at future climatic conditions (i.e. environmental dissimilarity + changes in habitat suitability using species distribution models)
+- Exposure - the magnitude of predicted change at future climatic conditions (i.e. environmental dissimilarity + changes in habitat suitability using species distribution models)

-These four metrics are then assessed to calculate final POPULATION VULNERABILITY (see figures below for workflow and final output)
+These four metrics are then assessed to calculate final Population vulnerability (see figures below for workflow and final output)

 Below a list of some of the things you can do using the Life on the edge toolbox: